christopher-besch/homepage/src/articles/gentoo_01/gentoo_01.md

 To set the keyboard layout for the login screen—what Xfce call it's "system defaults"—you have to create the `/usr/share/sddm/scripts/Xsetup` script.
 <HalfImage src={xfce_system_defaults_keyboard_layout} />

-This sets it to the UK keyboard layout.
+This sets it to the UK keyboard layout:
 ```bash
 #!/bin/sh
 # Xsetup - run as root before the login dialog appears